Izan-Sola/MarioPowerUps/README.md

      Details:

      - Grants the ability to fly for 2 minutes.
-     - With the addition of this Power Up there is also a new custom item, Crimson Essence.
+     - With the addition of this Power Up there is also a new custom item, Crimson Extract.